joncheng-dev/currency-exchanger-reloaded/README.md

 Generate an API key for ExchangeRate:

 - _Go to https://www.exchangerate-api.com/ using your internet browser._

-- _Sign up for an account, and sign in._
+- _Input your email address and click the "Get Free Key" button._

+- _You'll be prompted to create an account with your email, first name and a password.
+Agree to the terms of use and click "Get Started!"_

 - _Once you are signed in, locate the API Key generated for you.
 Keep this handy -- copied, ready to paste._

 Cloning the Repository:

-- _Clone the repository from the GitHub link: https://github.com/joncheng-dev/currency-exchanger_
+- _Clone the repository from the GitHub link: https://github.com/joncheng-dev/currency-exchanger-reloaded_
 - _Navigate to the project's root directory._

 - _In your code editor, navigate to your project root directory.
 Create a file named ".env"._